San Diego California

 Staff and visitors have had a lot of paranormal experiences throughout the years.
 Guests are encouraged to write down their experiences in a notebook.

-Most well-known investigation evidence: In 2012, Ghost Adventures investigated The Cosmopolitan Hotel and caught some hard evidence.
+Most well-known findings: In 2012, Ghost Adventures investigated The Cosmopolitan Hotel and caught some hard evidence.

 Spirit of Ysidora

-She still likes to visit her old special place, Room 11; play with the electricity and plays little jokes on the guests who stay in her old room.
+She still likes to visit her old special place, Room 11, fiddle with the electricity, and play little jokes on the guests who stay in her old room.

 Likes to sit on the bed like she used to do while alive.

 Likes to be helpful.
-Moves items around the room and puts them in a better place.
+Moves items around the room and puts them in what she considers to be better places.